htvekov/openHASP-Sonos-media-player/README.md

 **Changes in Home Assistant:**

+- The Sonos integration has the favorites sensor disabled by default.
+You need to **enable** `sensor.sonos_favorites` for the configuration to work.
+Check [HA Sonos integration](https://www.home-assistant.io/integrations/sonos/) to find details on this
-- Local HA IP address sensor is needed for this configuration.
+- Local HA IP address sensor is needed for this configuration
 	- Please add [this](https://www.home-assistant.io/integrations/local_ip/) simple integration in HA to expose needed `sensor.local_ip`
-	If you prefer to use hardcoded static IP address instead, then search for `{{states('sensor.local_ip')}}` in `automations.yaml` and replace with your HA local IP address
+	- If you prefer to use hardcoded static IP address instead, then search for `{{states('sensor.local_ip')}}` in `automations.yaml` and replace with **your** HA local IP address

 **General:**